 I’m David Rowe, an electronic engineer living in Adelaide, South Australia.
 My mission is to improve the world – just a little bit.
 I do this through developing innovative hardware and software for telephony.
 This hardware and software can help many people, for example through improved, low cost radio communication for poor people in remote areas of the world.
 So rather than making money from his technology, I give it away.

 Projects I have worked on include the SM1000 Digital Voice adapter for HF Radio, a sub 2000 bit/s speech codec called Codec 2, PC software for Digital Voice over HF Radio called FreeDV, the Oslec open source line echo canceller, the open hardware IP0X range of embedded Asterisk IP-PBXes, and the Mesh Potato – an 802.11bg mesh router with telephony.
 A complete list is on my projects page.

 I have reached the point in my life where I have enough money to be comfortable, and would now like to improve the world a little.
 Rather than use my technical skills to accumulate more wealth, I would like to help people.
 So I keep my expenses low, live on a modest income, and have spent most of the past decade working on open source projects.
 I choose to give the technology away to anyone who finds it useful.

-- I write a popular blog that attracts over 150,000 visits (unique IPs) a month.
+- I write a popular blog that averages 50,000 visits (unique IPs) a month.
 I publish a detailed post about once a week and use a narrative (story telling) style to talk about the projects I am working on.
 In particular I like to talk about what went wrong and how we fixed it.
-It’s really important for me to teach people what I have learnt, if I fix an interesting bug I just have to blog on it.
+It’s really important for me to teach people what I have learned, if I fix an interesting bug I just have to blog on it.
 I really like the idea of leaving a trail of breadcrumbs on the Internet.
 Teaching my readers something new with each post is one way I can improve the world a little.